 What is the audit programme?

-The framework helps us to focus our work as the regulator of public sector IM by forming a picture of the state of IM across the public sector.
+The Monitoring Framework helps us to focus our work as the regulator of public sector IM by forming a picture of the state of IM across the public sector.
 This allows us to track improvement over time, and to identify and respond to risks, challenges and opportunities.

 What's the purpose of audit?

-We require New Zealand public sector organisations to monitor and review their IM practice.
-Measuring performance is an important step for organisations wishing to improve their IM maturity and to work more efficiently and effectively.
+Measuring performance is an important step for organisations to improve their IM maturity and to work more efficiently and effectively.

-The findings from the audits will help us build a picture of the strengths and weaknesses of public sector IM.
-This will allow us to issue advice and guidance that will help organisations meet their PRA requirements and implement the mandatory Information and records management standard with a wider view to improving the maturity of IM across the whole public sector.
+Additionally, the audit findings will help us build a picture of the strengths and weaknesses of public sector IM.
+This will allow us to issue advice and guidance to help organisations meet their PRA requirements and implement the mandatory Information and records management standard

 What are the legislative requirements to audit?